-a.
-Overtime is understood to be work in addition to forty (40) hours per workweek.

-- b.
-It is agreed that work schedules will not be modified solely to eliminate or avoid overtime, however, an employee may volunteer to modify their work schedule to avoid overtime.
+- a.
+Overtime is understood to be work in addition to forty (40) hours per payroll workweek. - b.
+It is agreed that work schedules will not be modified solely to eliminate or avoid overtime; however, an employee may volunteer to modify their work schedule to avoid overtime.
 When mutually agreed between employee and supervisor, overtime may be traded hour-for-hour for time off within the employee's workweek.
 Absent mutual agreement, the employee is entitled to work the full assigned schedule, and the supervisor is entitled to decline a request to trade for time off. - c.
-Extra compensation shall be paid at time and one-half the employee's Fair Labor Standards Act (FLSA) Rate of Pay as set forth in Exhibit "C" of the Salary Ordinance.
-The regular rate for the purpose of computing extra compensation shall include any and all paid differentials to which such employee is entitled. - d.
+Extra compensation shall be paid at time and one-half the employee's Fair Labor Standards Act (FLSA) Regular Rate of Pay as set forth in Exhibit "C" of the Salary Ordinance.
+This rate for the purpose of computing extra compensation shall include any and all paid differentials to which such employee is entitled pursuant to the FLSA. - d.
 All time paid for annual leave, sick leave, injury leave, court leave, military leave and holidays shall count as time worked toward the basic forty (40) hour workweek of employees in the payment of overtime. - e.
-Two (2) employees may agree, solely at their option and convenience, and with the approval of the supervisor, to substitute for one another during scheduled work hours in performance of work in the same capacity.
-The hours worked shall be excluded from the calculation of the hours for which the substituting employee would otherwise be entitled to overtime compensation.
-Where one employee substitutes for another, each employee will be credited as if they had worked their normal work schedule for that shift in the calculation of overtime.
-Where two employees voluntarily trade shifts, with the approval of the supervisor, the traded shifts must both occur within the same pay period. - f.
-For Dispatcher, details of selection and assignment of overtime will be agreed to by the District and the Union.
-The process will be memorialized in Administrative Procedure 152-101.
+Any employee classified as a Marine Terminal Supervisor shall be exempt from overtime, except for those employees hired by the District on or before October 1, 2016.